LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

-The model of listener sensitivity for Experiment 2 showed main effects of the spectral degradation and attentional manipulations in the expected directions: listener sensitivity was better when there were more vocoder channels and when mid-trial switching of attention was not required.
-However, the results of the gap duration manipulation were unexpected; based on past findings that auditory attention switches take between 300 and 400 ms,[@LarsonLee2013a;
-@LarsonLee2013b] we hypothesized that a gap duration of 200 ms would cause listeners to fail to detect targets in the immediate post-gap position (i.e., timing slot 3).
-We did see slower reaction time in the short-gap trials, but sensitivity was actually *better* in the short-gap trials than in the long-gap ones for most listeners (Figure \ref{fig-voc-dprime}a, right column).
+The model of listener sensitivity for Experiment 2 showed main effects of the spectral degradation and attentional manipulations in the expected directions: listener sensitivity was better when there were more vocoder channels (better spectral resolution) and when mid-trial switching of attention was not required.
+However, the results of the gap duration manipulation were unexpected; based on past findings that auditory attention switches take between 300 and 400 ms,[@LarsonLee2013a; @LarsonLee2013b] we hypothesized that a gap duration of 200 ms would cause listeners to fail to detect targets in the immediate post-gap position (i.e., timing slot 3).
+We did see slower reaction time in the short-gap trials, but sensitivity was actually *better* in the short-gap trials than in the long-gap ones for most listeners (Figure
+\ref{fig-voc-dprime}a, right column).
 However, according to the statistical model this effect appears to be restricted to the 10-channel and maintain-attention trials (see Figure \ref{fig-voc-dprime}b, middle and right columns, and \ref{fig-voc-dprime}c, left column).
-Interestingly, the model indicated that the three-way interaction (like the main effect of gap duration) was driven by a difference in responses to foil items, not targets, though the two-way interactions were the result of differences in both target and foil responses.
+Interestingly, the model coefficient estimates indicated that the interactions were more strongly driven by a difference in responses to foil items, not targets.

 A possible explanation for the elevated response to foils in the long-gap condition is that the long-gap condition interfered with auditory streaming,